What Kind Of Viruses Cause Hearing Loss?

 How does mumps damage hearing?

 Sudden sensorineural hearing loss tends to occur from mumps, 4 to 5 days after the onset of symptoms.
-Typically, the hearing loss is unilateral and reversible, but it can present itself as severe and permanent.
+Typically, hearing loss is unilateral and reversible, but it can present itself as severe and permanent.

 It’s believed sensorineural hearing loss from mumps is caused by degeneration of hair cells in the organ of Corti and Stria Vascularis, as well as damage to the myelin sheath, the ‘insulating layer’ that forms around the vestibulocochlear nerve, the nerve responsible for the senses of hearing and balance.